gocardless/pgreplay-go/README.md

 ```
 $ cat postgresql.log \
 | pv --progress --rate --size "$(du postgresql.log | cut -f1)" \
-| grep -v "LOG:  statement: BEGIN" \                  # remove transactions
+| grep -v "LOG:  statement: BEGIN" \
 | grep -v "LOG:  statement: COMMIT" \
-| grep -v "LOG:  statement: ROLLBACK TO SAVEPOINT" \  # remove savepoints
+| grep -v "LOG:  statement: ROLLBACK TO SAVEPOINT" \
 | grep -v "LOG:  statement: SAVEPOINT" \
 | grep -v "LOG:  statement: RELEASE SAVEPOINT" \
+| grep -v "LOG:  statement: SET LOCAL" \
 | sed 's/pg_try_advisory_lock/pg_try_advisory_lock_shared/g' \
 | sed 's/pg_advisory_unlock/pg_advisory_unlock_shared/g' \
 > postgresql-filtered.log
 ```

 By removing transactions we avoid skipping work if any of the transaction queries were to fail - the same goes for savepoints.
+We remove any `SET LOCAL` statements, as having removed transactions these configuration settings would be present for the duration of the connection.
 We then modify any advisory lock queries to be shared, preventing us from needlessly blocking while still requiring the database to perform similar levels of work as the exclusive locking.

 These transformations mean our replayed queries won't exactly simulate what we saw in production, but that's why we'll compare the performance of these